tachiyomiorg/website/src/help/faq/README.md

 #### Why are automatic updates not working?

 Certain devices such as MIUI have very aggressive battery saving, which can kill the app in the background.
-To whitelist Tachiyomi from battery saver, go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and click on **Disable battery optimization**.
+To whitelist Tachiyomi from your battery saver, go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and click on **Disable battery optimization**.
+If that does not work, you can also visit [DontKillMyApp](https://dontkillmyapp.com/) to see what battery saving options your device has and how to disable or circumvent them.

 ### User Interface

 #### Can I change the app language?
-**Tachiyomi** is translated in 40+ different languages.
+**Tachiyomi** is translated into 40+ different languages.
 By default, the app follows the language used on your device.
-Only the UI has been localized, the language of the manga will still be using the language of the source selected.

 ::: guide
 You can change language by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_general"/> then pressing **Language**.